 "That totally does not align with the standard of Northwestern defense," he said.

 The Wildcats’ offense, on the other hand, stayed on brand.
-They managed just 127 yards of total offense.
+They managed just 127 total yards.

 Quarterback Jack Lausch had a day to forget, completing 10-of-21 passes for 106 yards, with two interceptions.
 He was also sacked five times.
 Counting losses on those sacks, and one more of Ryan Hilinski late in the game, the Wildcats wound up with just 10 rushing yards.